Brooktek/Zeme-Blog-Library/README.md

 - **Plug-and-Play**: Install via npm and integrate in minutes with a single CLI command.
 - **Modern Stack**: Built with Next.js (App Router), TypeScript, and Tailwind CSS.
-- **Supabase Backend**: Uses Supabase for database and authentication.
+- **Supabase Backend**: Uses Supabase for database and storage.
 - **Full-Featured Admin**: A complete admin dashboard to manage posts, categories, and tags.
 - **Component-Based**: Includes a set of clean, reusable components for your public-facing blog.
 - **Responsive Design**: Mobile-first design with dark theme support.
 - **Type Safe**: Full TypeScript support for all components and APIs.
-- **Image Uploads**: Built-in support for uploading cover images for blog posts.
+- **Image Uploads**: Built-in support for uploading cover images without authentication.
+- **Error Handling**: Comprehensive error messages and validation feedback.

 ## Quick Start